HTTPArchive/almanac.httparchive.org/src/content/en/2024/performance.md

 * **Processing Time**: the time spent processing the event handlers attached to the element which the user interacted with
 * **Presentation Delay**: the time spent figuring out the new layout, if changed, and painting the new pixels on the screen

-To optimize your website’s interactivity, it’s important to identify the duration of every sub-part.
+To optimize your website's interactivity, it's important to identify the duration of every sub-part.

 {{ figure_markup(
   image="interaction-to-next-paint-subparts-rum-vision.png",